 One of my all-time favorite animation projects was the 1989 production of Stanley and the Dinosaurs, directed by John Clark Matthews.
-Besides animating half of the show, I also sculpted many of the characters, including a tribe of 10 cave people and a juvenile Tyrannosaurus Rex.
-The clay sculpture was the basis of each character, however it was only part of the collaborative process of creating stop-motion puppets for this movie.
+I was responsible for animating half of the show and also sculpting many of the characters, including a tribe of ten cave people and a juvenile Tyrannosaurus Rex.
+The clay sculpture served as the basis for each character, but it was only part of the collaborative process of creating the stop-motion puppets for the movie.

-All the puppets for the show were built from scratch, starting with metal ball and socket armatures machined by Justin Kohn and Peter Marinello.
-I then sculpted each character over it's respective armature, which was first covered in plastic wrap to prevent the metal from directly contacting the oil based Roma clay.
-Stylistically, John Matthews decided to completely ignore the simplistic artwork of the book Stanley by author Syd Hoff, on which the film was based, and instead aimed for a realistic caricature approach.
-John would sometimes draw a sketch of how he wanted the characters to look, but often just let me go for it and sculpt them as I pleased.
-As can be seen in the photos, I added a lot more detail than necessary, and John had to stop me from making them fully "anatomically correct".
-It was a film for children after all!
-The old cave woman was particularly fun to create, with all of her wrinkles.
+All of the puppets for the show were made from scratch, starting with metal ball and socket armatures machined by Justin Kohn and Peter Marinello.
+I then sculpted each character over its respective armature, which was first covered in plastic wrap to prevent the metal from coming into direct contact with the oil-based Roma clay.
+John Matthews decided to take a realistic caricature approach rather than following the simplistic artwork of the book Stanley, on which the film was based.
+He would sometimes provide a sketch of how he wanted the characters to look, but often gave me free rein to sculpt them as I pleased.
+I added a lot of detail to the characters, but John had to stop me from making them fully "anatomically correct" because the film was intended for children.
+It was particularly fun to create the old cave woman, with all of her wrinkles.
 The eyes were intentionally left wide to facilitate the later use of replacement eyes with built-in eyelids.
-Due to the film's minimal budget, I was only allowed 3 days (24 hours) to sculpt each adult character, and 2 days for the children, so I had to work quickly and efficiently.
-In all, an entire cave tribe of 6 adults and 4 children were my handiwork.
-I wanted to sculpt the star Stanley too, but John reserved that task for himself.
-It was the director's prerogative, oh well.
-Note that the characters were sculpted in a neutral pose, which was mainly to facilitate the molding process which came afterword.
-Also, it was a median position that was ideal for when the sculpture becomes a rubber puppet, minimizing stretching when it was animated.
+Due to the film's limited budget, I had only three days (24 hours) to sculpt each adult character and two days for the children, so I had to work quickly and efficiently.
+In total, I sculpted an entire cave tribe of six adults and four children.
+I wanted to sculpt Stanley as well, but John reserved that task for himself.
+It was the director's prerogative.
+It's worth noting that the characters were sculpted in a neutral pose to facilitate the molding process that came afterwards and to minimize stretching when the puppets were animated.

-Two-part molds were made of each sculpture using Ultracal gypsum cement, then turned over to the skillful hands of Niki Matthews for transformation into foam rubber animation puppets.
-I remember the day Niki delivered the cavemen puppets to the animation studio, it was a surprising treat to see them with her own embellishments of hair and clothing that added another level of personality.
+Two-part molds were made of each sculpture using Ultracal gypsum cement, and then turned over to Niki Matthews to be transformed into foam rubber animation puppets.
+I remember the day Niki delivered the cavemen puppets to the animation studio; it was a surprise to see them with her own embellishments of hair and clothing that added another level of personality.
 We then brought the characters to life through the magic of stop-motion animation!

 Clay sculptures of cave tribe leader Bart and his wife Bertha.